brooth/jeta-site/mysite/home/markdown/logger.md

     :::java
     public static void createLogger(Object master) {
-        new LogController(metasitory, master).createLoggers(MyLoggerProvider.getInstance();
+        new LogController(metasitory, master).createLoggers(MyLoggerProvider.getInstance());
     }

-If you are not familiar with *MetaHelper*, you'd better go through [this guide](/guide/meta-helper.html) first.
+If you aren't familiar with *MetaHelper*, you'd better go through [this guide](/guide/meta-helper.html) first.

-Now, you're ready to supply the loggers in your classes through `@Log` annotation. <span class="label label-info">Note</span> By default the name of the logger equals master's simple name.
-If you need, you can define different one via the annotation's argument - `@Log("MyName")`.
+Now, you can supply loggers into your classes. <span class="label label-info">Note</span> By default the name of the logger equals master's name, but if you need to, you can define any other  using `value` argument - `@Log("MyName")`.

 ### Hello, World!
 Let's output `Hello, World!` message from [*HelloWorld*](/guide/code-generating.html#HelloWorldSample) sample.